kenbeese/DataProcessor/doc/developer.md

 API reference
 -------------
-You can build dataprocessor API HTML reference.
+You can read API reference at <http://kenbeese.github.io/DataProcessor>.

-### Build
+### build

-After preparation of the above development environment, you can make api reference of this library with following command.
+After preparation of the above development environment, you can update api reference of this library with following command.

-    $ make -C doc html
+    $ make -C doc gh-pages-clone

-The file `doc/_build/html/index.html` is top page.
+    $ make -C doc gh-pages-all

 server API reference